Tottenham complete Spence transfer in £20m deal as Spurs' summer spending spree continues | Goal.com

 What is Spence's Tottenham contract?

-Spence has signed a X-year contract at Tottenham that will see him remain at White Hart Lane until at least the summer of 202X.
+Spence has signed a five-year contract at Tottenham that will see him remain at White Hart Lane until at least the summer of 2027.

+Spurs have confirmed the full-back's arrival in an official statement, which reads: "We are delighted to announce the signing of Djed Spence from Middlesbrough.

 Why have Tottenham signed Spence?